apiyconst/TelegramdDice/README.md

 2. Open the console and use the `cd` command to go to the directory of your project.
 3. Run the `python Bot.py` command to create the `config.json` file and follow the instructions on the screen.
 4. Save your bot token to the `config.json` file.
-5. Install the required Python modules by running the following command: `pip install python-telegram-bot`.
+5. Install the required Python modules by running the following command: `pip install python-telegram-bot / 13.7`.
-6. Use the `python Bot.py` command to run the `Bot.py` file.
+6. Use the `python run.py` command to run the `run.py` file.

 ### Usage